RasmusRPaulsen/DTUImageAnalysis/exercises/ex4-ImageFiltering/readme.md

 ### Exercise 2

-Compare the output images when using `reflection` and `constant` for the border.
+Compare the output images when using `reflect` and `constant` for the border.
 Where and why do you see the differences.

 ## Mean filtering